-In 2020, Deutsche Bank expects Corporate Bank revenues to be essentially flat compared to the prior year as the COVID-19 pandemic impacts and macroeconomic headwinds are likely to be offset by its strategic growth initiatives, fees from additional lending and the benefit from the ECB's decision in September 2019 to introduce deposit tiering.
-For Global Transaction Banking, Deutsche Bank expects revenues in 2020 to be slightly lower compared to the prior year.
-Cash Management revenues are expected to be slightly lower compared to the prior year as the initial benefits of deposit repricing and payments-related projects partially offset the negative impacts of further interest rate reductions in the first quarter 2020 principally in the U.S. Trade revenues are likely to remain essentially flat as additional revenues from new lending are expected to offset the slowdown of business activity across the globe especially on structured products.
+In 2020, Deutsche Bank expects Corporate Bank revenues to be essentially flat compared to the prior year as Deutsche Bank's strategic growth initiatives and the benefit from the ECB's decision in September 2019 to introduce deposit tiering offset the macroeconomic headwinds.
+For Global Transaction Banking, Deutsche Bank expects revenues in 2020 to be essentially flat compared to the prior year, with revenues in Cash Management expected to be essentially flat as the initial benefits of passing through negative interest rates to customers and payments-related projects offset each other.
+Trade revenues are likely to remain broadly flat as higher funding charges offset business growth initiatives across both flow and structured products.
 Securities Services revenues are expected to be lower in 2020 driven by the absence of episodic items recorded in the prior year.
-Trust and Agency Services revenues should be slightly lower compared to the prior year reflecting interest rate cuts in the U.S. and Asia-Pacific in the first quarter 2020.
-Commercial Banking revenues are expected to stay essentially flat as Deutsche Bank's re-pricing actions, lending initiatives and widening of non-banking offering should offset the effects of a negative interest rate environment and economic slowdown as a result of COVID-19.
+Trust and Agency Services revenues should be higher compared to the prior year reflecting growth both in depositary receipts and custody.
+Commercial Banking revenues are expected to stay essentially flat as Deutsche Bank's repricing actions, lending initiatives and widening of non-banking offering should offset the effects of a negative interest rate environment.